wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Acronyms and Initialisms

-### Acronyms and initialisms should always be all uppercased, or all lowercased.
+Acronyms and initialisms should always be all uppercased, or all lowercased.
 > Why?
 Names are for readability, not to appease a computer algorithm.

 ```javascript